geekahmed/The-Pragmatic-Programmer/README.md

  7. Review what is happening around you, not just your personal work.

 ## 4.-Good-Enough Software
-The scope and quality of the system you produce should be specified as part of that system's requirements.

 **Tip 7: Make Quality a Requirements Issue**
+ 1. The scope and quality of the system you produce should be specified as part of that system's requirements.
+ 2. Don't spoil a perfectly good program by overembellishment and overrefinement.
+Move on, and let your code stand in its own right for a while.

-Great software today is often preferable to perfect software tomorrow. **Know When to Stop**
+ 3. Great software today is often preferable to perfect software tomorrow.
+4. Know When to Stop

 ## 5.-Your Knowledge Portfolio
 _An investment in knowledge always pays the best interest._